cisco/mindmeld/source/userguide/voice.rst

 `Hound <https://soundhound.com/houndify>`_,
 `Nuance <https://www.nuance.com/mobile/speech-recognition-solutions.html>`_, and
 `Microsoft <https://azure.microsoft.com/en-us/services/cognitive-services/speech/?v=18.05>`_.
-The converted text transcript can then be processed by your Workbench application to return an appropriate text response.
+The converted text transcript can then be processed by your MindMeld application to return an appropriate text response.
 Finally, you can send this text response to a third party `Text to Speech <https://en.wikipedia.org/wiki/Speech_synthesis>`_ (TTS) system to synthesize an audio response that can be "spoken" back to the user.
 Similar to speech recognition, there are multiple third party TTS systems available for use, including but not limited to the services